-A friend recently sent me an article from The Atlantic titled “The Dismal Career Opportunities for Military Spouses” and it really hit home!
-As a military wife, I have made sacrifice after sacrifice for my husband Leston’s military career.
-We are patriotic family and I am proud of my husband’s commitment to his family, career, and country.
-But with the inconsistent nature of military life my career has suffered.
+A friend recently sent me an article from The Atlantic titled “The Dismal Career Opportunities for Military Spouses,” and it really hit home!
+As a military wife, I have made sacrifice after sacrifice my husband Leston’s military career.
+We are a patriotic family, and I am proud of my husband’s commitment to his family, career, and country.
+But with the inconsistent nature of military life, my career has suffered.
 So much so that it leaves me, and many other military families, struggling to get by on one income.

 Leaving NYC For Rural Kentucky

-Frequent moves are just part of military.
-It’s the only way to keep the family intact but that doesn’t mean it’s easy.
+Frequent moves are just part of the military.
+It’s the only way to keep the family intact, but that doesn’t mean it’s easy.
 I’m a true New Yorker.
 The subway was my primary mode of transportation, and I didn’t know how to drive—because I didn’t need to drive!

 I Got Lucky